littleprojects/ACC_W211/02_Sensor/readme.md

 *distance on x axis factor 10

-This sensor outperform the old one.
+This sensor outperforms the old one.
-And is easy to integrate.
-Just 4 Wires are needed to bring the sensor to live.
+And it is easy to integrate.
+Just 4 wires are needed to bring the sensor to life.
 - Power + direct from battery
 - GND
 - CAN-H